susrithasabbini/recon-frontend/memory-bank/account-creation.md

   - `createAccount`: Function to create new accounts
   - `getAccounts`: Function to fetch accounts list
   - `deleteAccount`: Function to delete accounts
+  - `updateAccount`: Function to update account details (specifically name).

 ### **UI Structure**

 - **Header**: Title and description, animated with Framer Motion.
 - **Form (left column)**:
   - Card with input for account name, selects for type (Debit/Credit) and currency.
-  - Validation: Name required, type and currency always required.
+  - Validation: Name required.
   - Add button disabled if no merchant is selected.
-  - Shows error message only after form submission.
-  - On submit, validates merchant selection first, then name.
 - **Account List (right column)**:
   - Shows "Please select a merchant first" message if no merchant selected.
   - Search input for filtering accounts.
-  - Table with paginated, filtered accounts.
+  - Table (`@heroui/table`) displaying filtered accounts.
+  - Pagination: Uses `@heroui/pagination` component in the table's `bottomContent`, conditionally rendered if `pages > 1`.
+The `onChange` callback updates the `page` state.
   - Each row: name, type badge, currency, available balance, Edit and Delete buttons.
   - Loading skeleton shown only when merchant is selected and data is loading.
   - Empty state with animation if no accounts or no merchant selected.
 - **Modals**:
   - Delete confirmation modal with account name.
-  - Edit account modal with pre-filled values.
+  - Edit account modal for changing the account name.

 ### **Key Behaviors**

 - **Merchant Selection**:
   - Required before any account operations.
   - Shows appropriate message when no merchant selected.
   - Disables add button when no merchant selected.
 - **Account Creation**:
   - Validates merchant selection first.
   - Validates account name is not empty.
-  - Creates account with initial balances set to "0.0".
   - Fetches updated account list after creation.
   - Shows success/error toast messages.
-  - Resets form after successful creation.
+  - Resets form and `page` state to 1 after successful creation.
 - **Account Deletion**:
   - Shows confirmation modal with account name.
   - Fetches updated account list after deletion.
-  - Handles pagination when last item on page is deleted.
+  - Adjusts `page` state if the last item on a page (and not the first page) is deleted.
   - Shows success/error toast messages.
 - **Account Editing**:

-  - Opens modal with pre-filled values.
+  - Opens modal with pre-filled account name.
-  - Updates account details in the list.
+  - Updates account name in the list locally and via API.
-  - Shows success toast message.
+  - Shows success/error toast messages.
+- **Pagination**:
+  - The number of pages (`pages`) is calculated based on `filteredAccounts.length` and `rowsPerPage`.
+  - The `Pagination` component handles page navigation. `setPage` updates the current page, triggering re-render of `items`.
 - **State Management**:
-  - Always fetches fresh data from backend after create/delete operations.
+  - Fetches fresh data from backend after create/delete operations.
-  - Maintains consistency between frontend and backend state.
+  - Local state updates for immediate UI feedback (e.g., on edit).
   - Proper loading states during all operations.
-  - Error handling with user feedback.
+  - Error handling with user feedback via toasts and form errors.

 ### **Accessibility**

 - ARIA labels for all interactive elements.
 - Proper focus management in modals.
 - Keyboard navigation support.
-- Loading states communicated to screen readers.
+- Loading states communicated.

 ### **Error Handling**